zeeket/errorllmaction/README.md

 # errorllmaction
-Console output is send to llm when CI job fails
+Console output is sent to LLM when CI job fails.